 It can be calculated using the formula: FCFE = Cash from operations – Capital Expenditures + Net Debt Issued

 Sensitivity analysis is a tool used in financial modeling to analyze how different values of a set of independent variables impact a specific dependent variable under certain conditions.
-For example, a financial analyst wants to examine how a company’s profit margin will be impacted when variables such as the cost of goods sold and labor costs change.
-He can perform a sensitivity analysis to test the different sets of values for these variables and see how the profit margin changes accordingly.
+For example, a financial analyst may want to examine how a company’s profit margin may be impacted when variables such as the cost of goods sold and labor costs change.
+He can perform a sensitivity analysis to test different sets of values for these variables and see how the profit margin changes accordingly.

-If you get an interview question along the lines of, “How are the 3 financial statements linked together?” in an interview you shouldn’t go into as much detail as above, but instead simply hit the main points, which are:
+If you get one of the financial modeling interview questions along the lines of, “How are the 3 financial statements linked together?”, in an interview, you shouldn’t go into as much detail as above, but instead simply hit the main points, which are: